Cypress - Lusitanica, Cupressus lusitanica

 Lusitanica is a species of cypress, native to Central America and widely grown in temperate and subtropical regions around the world for timber.
 Fast growing, tolerant of drought and frost, it does best in well drained soils at altitudes of up to 600 metres.
 A number of blocks have been planted by farm foresters.
 It will grow to for over 300 years reaching 40 metres high and 2 metres in diameter.

 RainfallHigh rainfall; Moderately high rainfall; Moderately low rainfall;

 TemperatureWarm; Moderate; Cold;

 Lusitanica can be grown in sunny positions and cooler southern slopes, provided soils are well drained and rainfall is regular.
 It is reasonably shade tolerant but grows fastest in open sites with full sun.

 Prepare grass sites by spot spraying a one metre circle for each planting site.
 Use glyphosate herbicide with spray dye a few days before planting as this will not leave chemical residue in the soil.
 Prepare spots using straight lines and accurate spacings between spots so that trees can be easily found later.
 Cut down woody weeds and flatten these on the ground so they decay and don't support weed growth.

 Lusitanica seedlings are available from many commercial nurseries, either bare-rooted or containerised.
 Containerised stock can be more expensive.
 Improved cultivars grown by cuttings are also being developed.
-Price per tree should range from $0.50 - $1.50 for 1 year-old seedling forestry stock.
+Price per tree should range from $0.50 - $1.50 for 1 year-old seedling forestry stock (2020 prices).

 Take great care in the handling, transport and storage of seedlings, especially bare-rooted stock which must be kept cool and moist and planted as soon as possible after wrenching.
 Containerised (plug) stock should also be planted as soon as possible after receiving the plants.
 Make sure the root plugs are moist by soaking in a water trough.